eoncarlyle/portfolio-website/portfolio-application/posts/shenzhen-experiment-review.md

 ## A Twisting Road to Market Liberalisation

-In the late 1970s, Guangdong province officials wanted greater autonomy from the Chinese party-state to attract exporting industries and foreign direct investment.
+In the late 1970s, Guangdong province officials wanted greater policy flexibility from the central government to attract exporting industries and foreign direct investment.
 Their wish was granted on July 19th, 1979 when the party Central Committee authorised what would become Shenzhen's special economic zone (SEZ); a mostly rural strip of land a little smaller than Philadelphia, home to about 358,000 people at the time.
 After Mao Zedong's death, many party leaders were